urfdvw/circuitpython-online-ide-1/README.md

 - Click on the `Save log` button on the UI to download the serial conversation log as a text file.

 ## Keyboard Shortcuts

+Editor
+- `Shift-Enter`
+    - when no text selected: send the current line to Console
+    - when selected text: send the selected text to Console
+- `Ctrl-Enter`
+    - when no text selected: Everything in the Editor to Console
+    - when selected text: send the selected text to Console
+- `Ctrl-S`: [Save and Run]

+Console
+- `Enter`: send command
+- `Up` and `Down`: Recall command history
+- `Ctrl-C`: Send `0x03`, same as [Ctrl-C] button on UI
+- `Ctrl-D`: Send `0x04`, same as [Ctrl-D] button on UI

 ## References
 This project is inspired by the following projects.
 Some codes are copied from them.